cloudflare/cloudflare-docs/content/workers/configuration/versions-and-deployments/_index.md

 {{<Aside type="note">}}

-**New versions are not triggered by changes from [resources connected to your Worker](/workers/runtime-apis/bindings/)**
+**New versions are not created when you make changes to [resources connected to your Worker](/workers/runtime-apis/bindings/)**

-For example, if two Workers (Worker A and Worker B) are connected via a [service binding](/workers/configuration/bindings/about-service-bindings/), changing the code of Worker B will not create a new version of Worker A. It will only create a new version of Worker B. Changes to the service binding (such as, deleting the binding or updating the [environment](/workers/wrangler/environments/) it points to) on Worker A will also not create a new version for Worker B.
+For example, if two Workers (Worker A and Worker B) are connected via a [service binding](/workers/configuration/bindings/about-service-bindings/), changing the code of Worker B will not create a new version of Worker A. It will only create a new version of Worker B. Changes to the service binding (such as, deleting the binding or updating the [environment](/workers/wrangler/environments/) it points to) on Worker A will also not create a new version of Worker B.

 {{</Aside>}}